fabien-ors/swigex0/README.md

   - clean_all

 Note:
- - You may need to adapt cmake/cpp.cmake to add external library dependencies or compilator options.
+ - You may need to adapt cmake/cpp.cmake to add external library dependencies or compiler options.
 Please refer to CMake user guide.

 ### Adapting your C++ code:

-1. Include myproject_export.hpp file and export symbols using MYPROJECT_EXPORT macro
+1. Include myproject_export.hpp file and export symbols using MYPROJECT_EXPORT macro (see Fibo class in swigex0)
 2. Include version.h file for accessing to MYPROJECT_RELEASE and MYPROJECT_DATE macros

-### For generating python and R Packages:
+### Generating Python and R Packages:

 1. In swig/swig_exp.i:
-   - Adapt the C++ header files list with the headers you want to export to python and R
+   - Adapt the C++ header files list with the headers you want to export to Python and R
-   - Replace swigex0 by the name of your project (in swigex0_export.hpp)
+   - Replace swigex0 by the name of your project (e.g. swigex0_export.hpp => myproject_export.hpp)
 2. In swig/swig_inc.i:
    - Adapt the C++ header files list with the headers needed for compiling (bigger list than in 9a)
-   - Replace swigex0 by the name of your project (in swigex0_export.hpp)
+   - Replace swigex0 by the name of your project (e.g. swigex0_export.hpp => myproject_export.hpp)
-   - Add SWIG typemaps needed
+   - Add SWIG typemaps needed (see [SWIG documentation](https://www.swig.org/Doc4.0/SWIGDocumentation.html#Typemaps))
 3. In python folder:
    - Rename interface file pyswigex0.i file into pymyproject.i
    - In file pymyproject.i, rename module swigex0 to myproject (without 'py' prefix)